 Black River State Forest

-Thirty-three miles of state forest ATV trails link with Jackson and Clark County trails.
-All ATVs ridden on state forest trails must follow state registration and trail pass rules.
+Black River State Forest has 34 miles of ATV trails that link with Jackson and Clark County trails.
+All ATVs riders on the state forest ATV trails must follow state registration and trail pass rules.

 Registration and trail passes